nextmv-io/community-apps/README.md

 * [`cost-flow-ortools`][cost-flow-ortools]: use Python and OR-Tools to solve a cost flow problem.
+* [`demand-forecasting-ortools`][demand-forecasting-ortools]: use Python and
+      OR-Tools to solve shift forecasting problems.
 * [`knapsack-ampl`][knapsack-ampl]: use Python and AMPL to solve a knapsack problem.
 * [`knapsack-gosdk`][knapsack-gosdk]: use the Nextmv Go SDK to solve a knapsack